How to Slim Down an Overweight Cat

 What is Cat Obesity?

-So how can you tell if your pretty kitty is getting a little roly-poly?
-For some cats it's obvious.
-If your cat's belly touches the ground when he walks, or if he has trouble grooming because of his size, then it's high time for some changes.
-Best cat food for overweight cats?
+With some overweight cats, it's obvious.
+If your cat's belly touches the ground when he walks or has trouble grooming because of his size, then it's high time for some changes.

-But not all fat cats are obviously fat.
+But not all fat cats are obviously fat, so cat owners are often left guessing.
 Long fur and body type can make it challenging to catch weight issues early.
-How to help my fat cat lose weight?

-Most cats will weigh from 7 to 12 pounds, but there are many breeds that are well above or well below the average weight range for a house cat.
+Wondering how much should my cat weigh?
+Most cats have a body weight from 7 to 12 pounds (normal weight), but many breeds are well above or below the average weight range for a house cat.
+Cat owners should weigh their cats to determine their normal body weight and even the body condition score.

 For example, a large Maine Coon can easily reach 15-20 lbs and still be at a healthy weight and muscle range.
 Whereas the exotic Singapura can weigh as little as 4 lbs fully grown!